sinc-lab/sarscov2-mirna-discovery/README.md

 ## Finding pre-miRNAs candidates in SARS-CoV-2

-The [prediction notebook](src/predict_pre-miRNAs.ipynb) is provided with instructions to use the trained models to rank the SARS-CoV-2 sequences (higher rank is a higher chance of being a pre-miRNA).
+The [prediction notebook](src/predict_pre-miRNAs.ipynb) is provided with instructions to use the trained models to rank the SARS-CoV-2 sequences (a high rank means a higher chance of being a pre-miRNA).

 ## Predicting miRNAs targets